nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 This should make a request to the Twitter API and print our the `response` or `error` if there is one

-So, the above function will always set our Twitter Bio to the same value, this isn't really interesting.
+So, the above function will always set our Twitter Bio to the same value, this isn't interesting.
 Next, we'd like to get some data from the workflow that's going to be running our action.
 The way we would do this is with an `input`

 Our action is going to take an `input` called `bio`.
 We can use the `@actions/core` library to get the value of the `input`.
 We can do this with the following: